Stocks gain as China says fewer new coronavirus cases

 Renewed enthusiasm among investors also is being driven by corporate earnings growth and a global economic recovery that was becoming evident before the coronavirus outbreak, he said.

-However, investor enthusiasm may be tested once economic data from late January and February begins to roll in, Joy said.
+Still, investor enthusiasm may be tested once economic data from late January and February begins to roll in, Joy said.

 “By a number of measures, valuations are quite extended, making this rally something of a leap of faith,” he said.
 “I would not argue with anyone wishing to bank some of their profits.”

-Stock indexes around the world hit new highs, including the three major Wall Street gauges, MSCI’s world index, the pan-European STOXX 600, Germany’s DAX, the S&P/TSX in Canada and the S&P/NZX 50 in New Zealand.
+Stock indexes around the world hit new highs, including the three major Wall Street gauges, MSCI’s world index, the pan-European STOXX 600, Germany’s DAX, the S&P/TSX in Canada and the S&P/NZX 50 overnight in New Zealand.

 North Sea Brent crude, the global benchmark, rose more than 3%.